 “I’ve learned a lot from the ELC professional development workshops, but what I love most about UWSD is their child literacy programs.
 If I can help a child learn to read, they will do better in school and have more opportunities.”

-—Reana Shaw, Member & incoming Chair
+—Reana Shah, Member & incoming Chair

 Created in 1984 by the late James F. Mulvaney to recognize philanthropic leaders, Tocqueville Society membership is granted to individuals who give at least $10,000 annually to United Way.
 Leading San Diegans committed to improving lives, members play a vital role in developing the leadership and resources that help United Way have the greatest impact in our community.